Brad Stevens: Executive career

+2021–22 season

-On June 2, 2021, the Celtics named Stevens president of basketball operations replacing Danny Ainge after he announced his retirement.
-On June 18, Stevens made his first transaction in his new position trading away Kemba Walker, the 16th pick in the 2021 NBA draft, and a 2025 second-round pick in exchange for Al Horford, Moses Brown, and a 2023 second-round pick.
+On June 2, 2021, the Celtics named Stevens as the new president of basketball operations and de facto general manager, replacing Danny Ainge, who announced his retirement, though Ainge later joined the Utah Jazz as their alternate governor in December 2021.
+On June 18, Stevens made his first transaction in his new position by trading away Kemba Walker, the 16th pick in the 2021 NBA draft, and a 2025 second-round pick in exchange for Al Horford, Moses Brown, and a 2023 second-round pick.
 The deal gave the Celtics a bit more financial flexibility with Horford due about $20 million less than Walker over the next two years.
-The Celtics also improved their depth in the frontcourt by adding Horford and Moses Brown, who recorded 21 points and 23 rebounds, which included 19 rebounds in the first half, in a March 27 game between the Celtics and the Thunder.
-On June 23, 2021, it was reported that Stevens had made the decision to hire Ime Udoka as his own replacement as head coach of the Boston Celtics.
-The Celtics advanced to the 2022 NBA Finals in Udoka's first year as coach and Stevens' first year as executive, but lost to the Golden State Warriors in six games.
+The Celtics also improved their depth in the frontcourt by adding Horford and Brown, who recorded 21 points and 23 rebounds, which included 19 rebounds in the first half, in a March 27 game between the Celtics and the Thunder.